Skip to main content

 Think Outside the Sandwich

 For many of us, when we think “lunch,” we think “sandwich.”
 While they’re quick and easy to eat (especially at your desk), they’re also one of the top sources of saturated fats and sodium.
-You certainly don’t need to give up tuna melts or pollock reubens, but why not ditch the bread and add some greens?
+You certainly don’t need to give up tuna melts or pollock reubens, but why not ditch the bread and add some grains and greens?

 Image

-Start Young
+Start Them Young

 Introducing your kids to healthy eating when they’re young can influence their eating in the future.
 Start promoting heart health early on by incorporating sustainable seafood options into your family’s menu at least twice a week.
 Instead of overly processed options that are often high in sodium, try kid-friendly recipes.
 And for even more ideas, check out Seafood Nutrition Partnership’s resources on turning your kids into Little Seafoodies